"A case study of sinewy simplicity and honed comedy craftsmanship."

 Elizabeth I - Virgin on the Ridiculous

-2013.
+2022.
 England.
 A country divided by those who enjoy plays featuring men in dresses and those who don’t.
-The hopes of the nation lie with two Bristolian actors.
+The hopes of the nation lie with two West-Country actors.

-But will these two theatrical sons of Bristol be up to the challenge?
-Can Stu take the heat?
-And will Howard get jealous that he’s no longer playing the main part?
-With more live original music, silly songs, smutty shenanigans, perfunctory props, and hysterically historical horseplay, this promises to be (another) poorly researched lesson in Tudor history that you’ll never forget...
+With more live original music, silly songs, smutty shenanigans, perfunctory props, and hysterically historical horseplay, this promises to be (another) poorly researched lesson in Tudor history that you’ll never forget.